Sunrise at Wineglass Bay

 Bring enough water for the entire hike.
 Drink plenty of water the day before the hike and carry at least one litre per person during the hike.
 There are no facilities along the walk to refill.

-The medium-to-difficult rating of this hike is for the unpatrolled beaches, hazardous cliffs and the steep track up to Wineglass Bay Lookout.
-The hike is not suitable for those with health issues or special needs, and always keep an eye on your children.
+This hike's medium-to-difficult rating is due to the unpatrolled beaches, hazardous cliffs, and steep track up to Wineglass Bay Lookout.
+It is not suitable for those with health issues or special needs, so always keep an eye on your children.

-Get to the trailhead early in the morning during summer time as this hike is incredibly popular.
-Otherwise, you'll fight for a parking spot and you'll experience crowds at the lookout.
+Get to the trailhead early in the morning during summer, as this hike is incredibly popular.
+Otherwise, you'll fight for a parking spot and experience crowds at the lookout.

 2